Better Me

 The bottom line

-Salivary stones are blockages that build up in your salivary glands and can cause pain, especially when you’re eating or drinking.
+Salivary stones are blockages that build up in your salivary glands and can cause pain and swelling, especially when you’re eating or drinking.
 If you experience mouth pain and would like to connect with a health care provider, reach out to Banner for help.

 Other useful articles